-A solid understanding of the high-level ROI for social media marketing is possible though, and it starts with a clear understanding of every point at which social media touches your organization.
+A solid understanding of the high-level ROI for social media marketing is possible though, and it starts with a clear understanding of every touchpoint social media has with your organization.

 Knowing where your money goes

-Direct social media costs can be tracked in a fairly straightforward way.
-You spend a certain amount on things like social media management tools, on ad budgets for social media channels, and salaries for dedicated social media employees.
+So, direct social media costs can be tracked in a fairly straightforward manner.
+You spend a certain amount of money on things like ads, tools, and salaries for dedicated social media employees.

-Indirect costs for social media vary more widely from company to company, and identifying them can be trickier.
+Indirect costs, however, vary quite a bit from company to company, and identifying them can be a little trickier.
 Understanding indirect social costs is a matter of knowing what proportion of more general expenditures should be “credited” to social.

 Looking at social from all angles